nokia/ncm-issuer/README.md

 Additionally, in NCM GUI we can also find our newly issued certificate.

-### Renewing or reenrolling certificate
+### Renewing or re-enrolling certificate

-When it comes to renewing or reenrolling certificates, ncm-issuer will take care of this and do it before the certificate expires (the renewal grace period depends on the defined values in `Certificate` resource).
+When it comes to renewing or re-enrolling certificates, ncm-issuer will take care of this and do it before the certificate expires (the renewal grace period depends on the defined values in `Certificate` resource).